latifadidialaoui/PROJET-DATA-MINING/README.md

 ## Data Preprocessing
  1. *Dataset Cleaning*:
       - Dropped irrelevant columns: Credit_card_number and Expiry.
       - Checked for missing values and handled them appropriately.

  2. *Encoding Categorical Data*:
       - Encoded the Profession column using LabelEncoder.

  3. *Scaling*:
       - Normalized the Income and Security_code columns using Min-Max scaling to bring them into the [0,1] range.

+## Feature Engineering
+ 1. *Text Feature Extraction with TF-IDF*:
+      - A Description column was programmatically generated to simulate textual data.
+      - Applied TF-IDF to extract the top 100 textual features.

+ 2. *Feature Selection*:
+      - Selected the most important features using SelectKBest with the Chi-Square test.

+## Modeling
+ - *Machine Learning Models*:
+      - SVM and KNN were implemented to classify transactions as fraudulent or legitimate.

+ - *Evaluation Metrics*:
+      - Accuracy: Measure of overall correctness.
+      - Precision: Ratio of true positives to predicted positives.
+      - Recall: Ability to find all relevant cases.
+      - F1-Score: Balance between precision and recall.

+ - *Confusion Matrices*:
+      - Visualized confusion matrices for a better understanding of the classification results.

+## Results
+ - *Key Metrics*:
+      - SVM: Accuracy = XX%, Precision = XX%, Recall = XX%, F1-Score = XX%.
+      - KNN: Accuracy = XX%, Precision = XX%, Recall = XX%, F1-Score = XX%.

+Detailed results and visualizations are included in the project notebook.